 - Final inspection report

 - Summary of pay factor applications

-Unless otherwise required, Sponsors are obligated to retain all pertinent documentation for a period of three (3) years.
-Generally, the three year period commences on the date of the final reimbursement ( 49 CFR Part 18.42(c)).
+Unless otherwise specified, Sponsors are obligated to retain all pertinent documentation for a period of three (3) years.
+Generally, this three year period commences on the date of the final reimbursement ( 49 CFR Part 18.42(c)).
 For situations such a potential litigation or audit investigation, the Sponsor may be required to retain such records beyond the three year period.

-Because grant agreements impose obligations beyond the three year time frame, we strongly recommend the agreement and documents directly related to the grant agreement (exhibit A property map, certificate of title and etc.) be retained indefinitely.
+Because grant agreements impose obligations that extend beyond the three year time frame, we strongly recommend Sponsors retain the grant agreement and documents directly related to the grant agreement (exhibit A property map, certificate of title and etc.) indefinitely.

 All pertinent documentation for equipment and real property shall be maintained for the duration of equipment ownership.
 For equipment, the three year period for record retention commences on the day the equipment is disposed or replaced, subject to FAA concurrence.
 For real property, the three year period commences on the day the land is formally transferred as approved by the FAA.